pradhul/squash-push/README.md

 - `getCurrentBranch`: Gets the name of the current Git branch
 - `getCurrentUpStreamBranch`: Determines the upstream branch for the current branch
 - `getLocalCommits`: Retrieves a list of local commits
+- `hasParent`: Checks if a commit has a parent commit
+- `showCommitSelections`: Displays UI for selecting commits
+- `getCommitID`: Extracts and validates the selected commit ID

 For detailed API documentation, see [DOCUMENTATION.md](DOCUMENTATION.md).